KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter9_the_voice_forgotten_instrument.md

 ⸻

-# Chapter 6 – Part 8: Sound Becomes Form – The New Architecture of Earth
+# Sound Becomes Form – The New Architecture of Earth

 If sound creates form —
 then what are we creating?